 No other city on the planet goes through the vibrant transformation that New York City goes through on Saint Patrick’s Day.
-The biggest celebration is organized on Manhattan’s 5th avenue from 44th Street in Midtown running up to 79th St. in the Upper East Side.
+The biggest celebration for the patron saint is organized on Manhattan’s 5th avenue from 44th Street in Midtown running up to 79th St. in the Upper East Side.
 Over 150, 000 will march up the avenue and over two million people will be watching.
 The event will start at 11am and finish at around 4:30pm.

 The parade has been going on since 1762 (14 years before American Independence), making it one of the oldest civilian parades in the world.
 The Manhattan event is the saint’s largest celebration in the world.
 Saint Patrick’s creative presence can be experienced year-round at the iconic Cathedral of St. Patrick occupying a full city block in Midtown Manhattan.

 People wear a lot of green today.
 St Patrick is said to have used the shamrock, a green, three-leaved plant, to explain the Holy Trinity to the pagan Irish.